 The above provisions would apply regardless of the size of the transaction and the value of the shares.
 If the NAV approach is adopted and the transaction value of the shares does not include intangible or revalued assets, and if the other conditions summarised above are satisfied, the authorised dealer can remit the transaction price abroad without Bangladesh Bank’s prior approval and without any maximum threshold on the amount.

-However, if the intended transaction value is to include any intangible/revalued assets, then the previous requirement of a Valuation Report by an independent chartered accountant or merchant banker and the requirement of prior approval from the Bangladesh Bank would apply.
+However, if the intended transaction value is to include any intangible/revalued assets, then the previous requirement of a Valuation Report by an independent chartered accountant or merchant banker and the requirement of prior approval from Bangladesh Bank would apply.

-Sale proceeds up to BDT10 million may be repatriated without an independent valuation report, and sale proceeds between BDT10 million and BDT100 million can be remitted by complying with the requirement of a valuation report to be issued by an independent chartered accountant or merchant banker.
+Sale proceeds of up to BDT10 million may be repatriated without an independent valuation report, and sale proceeds of between BDT10 million and BDT100 million can be remitted by complying with the requirement of a valuation report to be issued by an independent chartered accountant or merchant banker.

 The repayment of principal, interest or premiums on foreign loans or debt securities must be carried out through an authorised dealer bank in compliance with the terms and conditions set out in the relevant BIDA approval of the loan.

 Prior permission from Bangladesh Bank is required for a company to maintain offshore foreign currency accounts.
 Opening and operating offshore project accounts would involve periodical reporting to Bangladesh Bank.